amaui-org/amaui/docs/public/assets/md/library/redis/use.md

 #### disconnect

-Closes the connection to the service.
+Closes the connection to the database.

 ```ts
 const amauiRedis = new AmauiRedis(options);